ClementNerma/Rave/docs/books/hybrid.md

 ```

 Here, this works because when we call the `treat()` function, inferred templating guesses that `T` refers to `int` thanks to `something` being an `int`.
 So, this function's call will return a `T`.
 That's as simple as that.

+## Dictionaries in depth

+Let's see the final part about classes: dictionaries.
+As you already, dictionaries in SilverNight are instances of the `Dictionary` class.
+But how do they really work?
+That's what we will see in this chapter, as well as how to make your own dictionary classes to store key/values (or more) dictionaries with a custom behaviour.

 ### Dictionary classes